quality icon

 Cheapest car insurance companies in New Mexico

-GEICO provides the lowest full coverage rates, for an average cost of $1,502 per year or $125 monthly for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.
+If you’re looking for affordable insurance, GEICO tops the list of the cheapest car insurance companies.
+Its average annual cost is $1,502 per year or $125 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

-Central Insurance also offers affordable insurance coverage to New Mexico drivers at an average cost of $1,952 a year or $163 per month.
+Central Insurance also provides affordable insurance rates in New Mexico for a full coverage policy at an average annual insurance cost of $1,952 or $163 monthly.

 Affordable car insurance providers in New Mexico